QsingularityAi/MLOps_Classification/README.md

 ## Contact

-For questions or issues related to this project, please contact [Your Name/Organization] at [Your Email or Contact Link].
+For questions or issues related to this project, please contact me.

 ## License

-This project is open-source and available under the [Specify License, e.g., MIT License].
+This project is open-source and available under the `GPL-3.0 license`.
 You are free to use, modify, and distribute this project for commercial and non-commercial purposes.
-See the `LICENSE` file for the full license text.  *(Note: A LICENSE file needs to be added to the repository)*
+See the `LICENSE` file for the full license text.

 ## Contributing

-We welcome contributions to the Brain Stroke Prediction Project!
+We welcome contributions to the Full End to End ML Based Brain Stroke Prediction Project!
 If you're interested in contributing, please take the following steps:

 1.  **Fork the Repository:** Start by forking the project repository to your own GitHub account.
 2.  **Create a Branch:**  Create a new branch for your contribution (e.g., `feature/new-feature` or `bugfix/fix-issue`).